Fall Garden Planning: Create a fall planting calendar for your Southern garden, a “how to” guide

 - Two ways to make a planting calendar for your own garden

 - How to get the garden prepared for your fall crops (amendments, fertilizer)

 - Management options for three common pests (caterpillars, aphids, root-knot nematodes)

 - Details about 24 fall-garden crops, including recommended varieties for Southeastern gardens

 There is more, but those are the main sections.

 The trade-size book includes a blank chart for gardeners to use, following instructions on pages 13-15, to create an individualized fall planting calendar.

-If you would like to have a larger copy of the fall planting chart to print out and write on, you can download, for free, a pdf version (for 8.5×11 inch paper) here: Blank schedule for use with Fall Garden Planning book.
+A larger copy (pdf) of the fall planting chart to print out and write on, can be downloaded for free.
+The free pdf version (for 8.5×11 inch paper) here: Blank schedule for use with Fall Garden Planning book.